 "What do you mean by 'arrangements?'"

-"Well, arrangements for you to leave Hogwarts of course," my heart stops for a second when I hear her say that.
+"Well, arrangements for you to leave Hogwarts of course."
+My heart stops for a second when I hear her say that.
 My mouth drops open in horror and I stare at her with my eyes wide.
 She can't be serious?
 Does she honestly think that I'm going to leave Hogwarts?
 There is no way that I am not getting my education.

-"I'm not leaving Professor."
+"I'm not going anywhere, Professor."

 "Are you sure?"

-"Yes," I say firmly, "I'm positive."
+"Yes," I say firmly.
+"I'm positive."